yavorgeorgiev2004/autobiography/README.md

 2. **Hero Section**
    - Eye catching introduction with an image.
-   - Expandable popup within hero section.
+   - Expandable pop up within the hero section.
    - Flexbox layout that stacks on mobile.

 3. **Interactive Video Gallery**